Long suspected of murder, she confessed but avoided prison

 He accused prosecutors of intentionally delaying the case, not taking it to a grand jury until a month after the former detective died in 2017.
 Harmon was charged with a first-degree murder.

-“Shelly was the only one that I could keep corroborating,” he said.
+“Shelly was the only one that I could keep corroborating,” Dartt said.

 Harmon was living outside Carson City, Nevada, after being released from prison for Clerx’s death.
 She got married, managed rental properties, and did bookkeeping and tax work.
 Neighbors and friends called her a brilliant and generous Christian woman, entrusting her to care for them, their pets and their homes.